SatanshuMishra/cosc123_demo/report.md

 This is a normal body text

-If you want to **bold** a text, surround the text with "**"
+If you want to **bold** a text, surround the text with "**" If you want to *italics* a text, surround the text with "*".

 If you want to make a list, use "-":
 - List Item A